thais-neu/Thais-learning-code/README.md

 # Thais-learning-code: Thais's learning code from multiple sources - notes

-Code academy: R and RStudio
+October 2019 - Code academy: R and RStudio

-Software Carpentry and Open Classrooms: Shell lesson and Command line in terminal
+December 2019 - Software Carpentry and Open Classrooms: Shell lesson and Command line in terminal, Practical Computing for Biologists (book).

-Notes on data retrieval from NCBI using SRA toolkit
+September 2020 - Notes on data retrieval from NCBI using SRA toolkit

-Notes on using Discovery
+May 2021 - Notes on using Discovery